What is Catheterization?

 Create a sterile environment.

-Insertion supplies can help make the catheterization procedure as sterile as possible and may help prevent infections.
+Insertion supplies can help make cathing as sterile as possible and may help prevent infections.
 Insertion supplies typically include sterile gloves, benzalkonium chloride (BZK) wipes, a collection bag, and an underpad.

 180 Medical provides more in-depth catheterization instructions online for men, women, boys, and girls.
 These instructions include step-by-step info for each type of catheter, including hydrophilic catheters, straight catheters, closed systems, and coudé tip catheters.